 Each spring students in grades 3-8 and 11 participate in statewide assessments known as the California Assessment of Student Performance and Progress (CAASPP).
 As part of CAASPP, students will be administered the computer-based Smarter Balanced Assessment (SBA) or the California Alternate Assessment (CAA).
 All CAASPP testing will take place in the spring.
-The online assessments measure a student's achievement level in English language Arts/Literacy and mathematics.
+The online assessments measure a student's achievement level in English Language Art (ELA)/Literacy and Mathematics.

-As part of the CAASPP assessments, students in grades 5, 8, and high school (grades 11 or 12) will be administered the California Science Test (CAST) online in the spring.
+As part of the CAASPP assessments, students in grades 5, 8, and 11 will be administered the California Science Test (CAST) online in the spring.
 These science assessments are proctored statewide and measure a student's achievement in science.

-Parents/guardians have the option to exempt their child from any or all parts of the state assessments described above.
+Families have the option to exempt their child from any or all parts of the state assessments described above.
 If you wish to exempt your child from these assessments, you must submit a yearly written request to your child's school prior to testing (Education Code 60615).

 Individual student score reports will be available on ParentVUE in the fall.
-Parents can request a paper copy of their student's score report from the Education Technology Office [(909)879-6014 ext.
-2523].
-Student score reports will include an overall score and a description of the student's achievement level for ELA and mathematics.
+Parents can request a paper copy of their student's score report from the Education Technology Office (909)879-6014 ext.
+2523.
+Student score reports will include an overall score and a description of the student's achievement level for ELA and Mathematics.
 For students in grade 11, Early Assessment Program (EAP) results will be included on the score reports, providing an early indication of readiness for college-level coursework.
+For questions or assistance on the above mentioned, please call Education Services at (909) 879-6004.

-California High School Proficiency Exam 5 CCR 11523
+California High School Proficiency Exam 5 California Code & Regulations (CCR) 11523